 - Average heating bill for 2021 season: $746, or about $124.33 monthly.
 That's about a 30% increase from last year.

-4 Secrets for Saving on Heating Costs
+4 Tips for Saving on Heating Costs

-1. Request a Furnace Tune-Up
+1. Schedule a Furnace Tune-Up

-This service includes:
+This service consists of:

 - Evaluating and cleaning gas burners for correct operation.